|Boards & Commissions|

 Ph: 303-795- 3753

-Service on a city board, commission or authority is limited to residents of the city, except the Transportation Mobility Board.
+Service on a city board, commission or authority is limited to residents of the city, except where noted.
 Questions and requests for applications may be directed to the city clerk's office at 303-795-3753.

-The Election Commission reviews, recommends, and establishes procedures for municipal elections based on City Charter, Municipal Code, and State Statute provisions.
-The commission also establishes voting districts and appoints election judges.
-This commission has charge of all activities and duties required of it by law or city charter in conducting municipal elections.
-The commission meets on an as needed basis.
+This body reviews, recommends, and establishes procedures for municipal elections based on city charter, Municipal Code, and State Statute provisions.
+The Commission also establishes voting districts and appoints election judges.
+This Commission has charge of all activities and duties required of it by law or city charter in conducting municipal elections.
+Meetings are held as needed.

 Library Board – 7 members, 3-year terms

-Littleton Arts and Culture Commission – 9 members
+Littleton Arts and Culture Commission - 11 members; 3-year terms

 Museum Board – 7 members, 3-year terms

-Transportation Mobility Board - 7 members, 3-year terms
+Transportation Mobility Board - 7 members, 2 alternates; 3-year terms